-Data mining applies quantitative analysis to support humans in identifying actionable information from large amounts of data.
-Actionable means that value can be obtained, which for businesses usually relates to making money.
-This course will focus on how data mining has been successfully applied in business.
-It will also describe in non-technical terms how the statistical and artificial intelligence-based tools commonly used in data mining work.
-The course will also address ethical issues related to use of information obtained through data mining.
+Data mining applies quantitative analysis to support humans in identifying actionable information from large quantities of data, which helps organizations make better decisions.
+Descriptive analytics involves the examination of data to discover patterns and other types of knowledge.
+This course focuses on successful applications of descriptive data mining in business and describes the statistical and artificial intelligence tools commonly utilized.
+The course also addresses ethical issues related to the use of information obtained through data mining.

 Because we review applications on a continual basis, you can start earning the certificate when it works best for you, whether that’s spring, fall or summer.

 All Supporting Documents including unofficial transcripts and test scores are uploaded directly via the graduate application.

 You are required to submit an unofficial transcript from each post-secondary institution you have attended during the application review process.

 If you are admitted, you will be required to submit an official transcript sent directly from each institution you have attended to

 The Office of Graduate Studies.
 We recommend that you complete this task before your admitted term begins.
 A hold will be placed

 on your account if they do not receive your official transcripts by October 1 for the fall term, February 1 for the spring term and July 1